While many web browsers are available for the macOS and iOS, many users are content with Apple’s default browser.

 Sometimes, a backend issue might be with a site constantly sending you into a redirect loop.
 Or the website might have intentionally done so to lower its bounce rate and improve the search algorithm.

-There’s not much you could do in such cases, whether it is deliberate or otherwise, apart from contacting the site’s owner.
+There’s not much you could do in such cases, whether deliberate or otherwise, apart from contacting the site’s owner.

-Find that site’s Contact Us/About Us page and get in touch with them regarding this issue.
+Find that site’s Contact Us/About Us page and contact them regarding this issue.
 They should then chalk out the best route forward to fix the issue as soon as possible.

 You can use the domain lookup service to find and contact the website owner if the website is inaccessible.